Statutory Carer Assessments

 - Your health and wellbeing.
 This includes physical, mental and emotional problems you may be having.

-- Relationships, your social life and things you would like to be able to do or achieve
+- Relationships, your social life and recreation

-- Employment, training, studying and leisure activities
+- Employment, training, studying and volunteering

 Carers Support West Sussex are currently providing this service for West Sussex County Council so contact us if you would like one and one of our team will get back to you.
 Alternatively you can contact West Sussex County Council directly You can also fill in a self-assessment form here.